Kath Locke

-Kath Locke (1928–1992) was a mixed-race British community leader and political activist based in Manchester.
+Kath Locke (1928–1992) was a mixed-race Catholic British community leader and political activist based in Manchester.
 Active in Moss Side community politics, she helped to establish the George Jackson House for homeless children in 1973.
 In 1980, Kath Locke was a co-founder of the Abasindi Co-operative, a community organisation run by Black women.
 During the 1980s, the Abasindi Co-operative was a hub for many educational and cultural programs for the local African and Afro-Caribbean community, operating out of the Moss Side People's Centre.
 The 1995 documentary film We Are Born to Survive tells the story of Kath Locke's political life.
 The Kath Locke Centre in Moss Side is named after her.

 Early life and family

 Kath Locke was born in Manchester in 1928, the daughter of an English mother from Lancashire and a Nigerian seaman.
 Growing up in Blackpool in the 1930s, she became aware of her mixed-race identity when people refused to believe she was English.

-Despite excelling academically, Locke experienced racism from an early age at school.
-Although she passed the 11+ exam, she was denied a place at a grammar school in Blackpool, due to her race.
-Her parents had tried to fight this, but faced a school system that lacked accountability and transparency.
-She later said that these formative experiences led her to campaign for social justice, racial equality and gender equality.
+Despite her academic excellence, Locke faced racism from a young age while attending school.
+Despite passing the 11+ exam, she was denied admission to a grammar school in Blackpool due to her race.
+Her parents attempted to challenge this decision but encountered a school system lacking in accountability and transparency.
+Reflecting on these early experiences, Locke later expressed that they fueled her commitment to advocating for social justice, racial equality, and gender equality.

 In her early teens, Kath Locke and her family returned to live in Moss Side in Manchester.
 Her two sisters, Ada Phillips and Coca Clarke, also became community activists.

 Career and community activism

 Locke became an adult teacher and trainer, and took part in Moss Side community politics.
 In 1973, she helped establish the George Jackson House for homeless children.
 She campaigned for awareness of Black history in Manchester, persuading Manchester City Council to commemorate the 1945 Pan-African Congress with a red plaque on the wall of Chorlton Town Hall.
 Locke was also involved in campaigning against the poll tax and educational material stereotyping black people.

-In 1975, Kath Locke and her sisters helped to found the Manchester Black Women's Co-operative (MBWC) in Moss Side.
-The MBWC focused on training black mothers re-entering the workforce, equipping them with essential office skills.
-The organisation was co-located with the George Jackson House Trust, which shared some of its state funding with the MBWC.
+In 1975, Kath Locke and her sisters played a pivotal role in establishing the Manchester Black Women's Co-operative (MBWC) in Moss Side.
+The MBWC focused on providing training for black mothers seeking to re-enter the workforce, imparting essential office skills to empower them professionally.
+The organisation operated alongside the George Jackson House Trust, sharing some of its state funding with the MBWC.
 On 26 October 1979, Locke and others staged an occupation at the community centre when it emerged that Ron Phillips was attempting to relocate the MBWC, after trying to re-direct some of the co-operative's funds and interfering with day-to-day management.